glm729/code-examples/README.md

 Jupyter Notebook when studying Mathematical Modelling.
 Otherwise, I have used RStudio, Visual Studio Code, Atom, and Emacs.
 For a while, particularly earlier this year, I used Emacs for most things I was doing.
 I now prefer to use Vim, though I'm far from knowledgeable about how to properly use it.
+I will also be learning how to use Windows shortly, in which I will be using the Atom editor.

+So, in short, when using Linux systems I use Vim, and when on Windows I use Atom.
+For cross-platform or company-wide usage and code demonstration, it has been recommended to set up the code and documentation together in Jupyter Notebooks, which, given my experience with the system, I think is a very good idea.

 ### Programming literacy